 Outside of fitness, Mariska received a 2006 holistic health coaching certification through the Institute for Integrative Nutrition (at that time – part of Columbia University’s continuing education curriculum) where she studied with Drs.
 Andrew Weil, Deepak Chopra, Barry Sears, and dozens of other leaders in the alternative health field.
 A former award-winning writer, video producer, and creative director, Mariska puts those skills to good use as a frequent guest on fitness and lifestyle blogs, as well as the occasional television appearance.
 She also creative directs Fuse Pilates’s website, marketing materials, and photos.

 Roxanna (Rox) grew up in Europe but managed to come to the U.S. without an accent.
 She graduated from University in London with degree in Hotel Management and soon after moved to Los Angeles to work for Four Seasons Hotels in wedding and party planning.
 Ultimately, she burned out thanks to some of the more memorable brides and their mothers.

-Rox left L.A. to follow her husband to D.C. and someday, she will forgive him for that.
-Over the past five and a half years, Roxanna became a quasi Bethesda housewife, raising a set of Irish twins.
-When she needed to stop playing house, she decided to venture out and start her own business.
+Rox left L.A. to follow her husband to the east coast, and someday she will forgive him for that.
+Soon after arriving in D.C., Roxanna got to work raising a set of Irish twins, then ventured out to start her own business.
 She has always been interested in fitness (Pilates, marathons, running after her kids).
 When she took her first Fuse Pilates class, she knew she wanted to help the brand grow.
-She, Mariska, and Sormeh formed Fuse 360 LLC, opened the Fuse Playground, and now, she’s not looking back!
+She and Mariska formed Fuse 360 LLC and opened the first Fuse Pilates studio in 20011.